DELF A1 speaking test

 Reception and preparation of DELF A1 speaking test

 The examination day, with a proof of identity (ID card, passport), you have to go to the place and at the time indicated on your notification.
-The notification is a document which will give to you by your examination center after your registration.
-Its mentions your personal records (FAMILY NAME, first name(s), date of birth, place of birth) and indicates schedules and classrooms for yours group tests (listening, reading and writing) and for your individual test (speaking).
+The notification is a document which will be given to you by your examination center after your registration.
+It mentions your personal records (FAMILY NAME, first name(s), date of birth, place of birth) and indicates schedules and classrooms for your group tests (listening, reading and writing) and for your individual test (speaking).

 The 3 parts of DELF A1 speaking test

 The whole oral production is on 25 points.
 It is a quarter of the total mark of DELF A1 which is 100.
 Each other skill (listening, reading, writing) is also on 25 points.
 To get the diploma, you must have 50/100 minimum and get a minimum of 5/25 at each skill.
 If you get under 5 at one skill, it is a eliminatory mark even if you get 50/100 minimum at all.
 For example, if you get a total mark of 56/100 but you have 4/25 at one skill, you are eliminated. and you do not get the diploma.